14 / 2 / 2013 11:45 AM

 The objective is to go further than 'just' involvement, creating a culture of working together in partnership in every aspect of an organisation's work.

-Mr Lamb met the new peer support workers at today's launch of the second phase of the ImROC project.
-They told him how recovery-oriented services can help people get the support they need to live their lives on their own terms.
+Mr Lamb will meet the new peer support workers at the launch of the second phase of the ImROC project.
+They will tell him how recovery-oriented services can help people get the support they need to live their lives on their own terms.

 Revolutionise mental health care